IndySockets/Indy/README.OpenSSL.txt

     2. Static Loading of a shared library.
 Under this model, the OpenSSL library (.dll or .so) is loaded when a program using Indy and OpenSSL is loaded with all library entry points pre-determined.
-This link model is only available with version 3.x of OpenSSL and effectively forces use of the most recent versions of OpenSSL and with a specific library name (e.g. libssl.so.3 and libcrypto.so.3 for the Linux version).
+This link model is only available with version 3.2 onwards of OpenSSL and effectively forces use of the most recent versions of OpenSSL and with a specific library name (e.g. libssl.so.3 and libcrypto.so.3 for the Linux version).